 You might have the right experience for the job, but an employer might not be able to focus on that if your resume is filled with typos.
 When it’s time to check your resume, don’t just rely on your computer’s spelling and grammar check function.
 Have someone else look it over before you submit it.
 They can probably catch mistakes you might have missed.
 If you know someone who is a grammar whiz, have them look over your resume as well.
 Then you can feel confident about your resume instead of feeling embarrassed later.

 Need help on how to make your resume stand out or looking to optimize your LinkedIn profile for recruiters?
 Our resume rewriting professionals at Bettered™ can help.
-Learn more about our resume drafting services today.
+Learn more about our resume editing services today.